Fable-Fauna/Fable.Flora/README.md

 ## Css Variables

-When using the type provider with fable, the type provider will create mutable properties with will read and set css varibles to the root document.
-Calls `document.documentElement.style.setProperty(...)` and `window.getComputedStyle(document.documentElement).getPropertyValue(...)` behind the curtain.
+When using the type provider with fable, the type provider will create mutable properties that will read and set css varibles to the root document.
+Behind the curtain it calls `document.documentElement.style.setProperty(...)` and `window.getComputedStyle(document.documentElement).getPropertyValue(...)` and does not try to pull the value out of the css document its self.

 ``` fsharp